 ‘Inner healing is simply cooperating with the Lord to let him cure and remove from our psychological natures the things that are blocking the flow of the Holy Spirit’.

 The Method of Inner Healing.

-David Seamands divides the counselling process into three phases which ‘are not always distinct and sometimes blend together’ - a time of counselling; a time of special healing prayer; and a time of follow-up.
-The counselling session includes the counselling and prayer time.
-The counsellor will probe deep into the past life of the counsellee, seeking to uncover all the hurts and repressed emotions.
+David Seamands divides the counseling process into three phases which ‘are not always distinct and sometimes blend together’ - a time of counseling; a time of special healing prayer; and a time of follow-up.
+The counseling session includes counseling and prayer time.
+The counselor will probe deep into the past life of the counsellee, seeking to uncover all the hurts and repressed emotions.
 The session is often very long and the counsellee’s life is bared.
-One friend remarked that after a ten-hour counselling session, he felt that he had been emotionally raped.
+One friend remarked that after a ten-hour counseling session, he felt that he had been emotionally raped.
 He compared it with ‘a marathon session of the confessional in the Roman Catholic Church’.
-Where there are gaps in the information cleaned the counsellor will often fill them in with so-called words of knowledge.
+Where there are gaps in the information cleaned the counselor will often fill them in with so-called words of knowledge.
 Seamands writes, ‘I may point out some new insight or discernment from the Spirit.’
 I have been told of some horrific suggestions (entirely false) which were supposedly given by the revelation of the Holy Spirit.
 One friend was told such a wicked lie in an inner healing session.
 She was told that the reason that she couldn’t relate to God as Father was that her own father was a rapist and a murderer during the Second World War.
 Far from healing any distress, such dreadful suggestions pile on the agony.

 Seamands describes the time of special healing prayer as ‘one of the distinctives about the healing of memories.
 So that the Holy Spirit may actually touch the barriers to health, a full use is made of conversational prayer with emphasis on visualization, imagination...’